drewto/starcitizen_tools/gift_calendar/README.md

 $ python3 gift_calendar.py -i hangar_log_file.txt -o calendar_output.txt -p 355
 ```

 This would generate the same CLI output as the command before, but it would also create a new file called `calendar_output.txt` which would be populated by a calendar of the gifts in last 24h per minute.
-Example file [here](calendar_output.txt)
+Example file [here](calendar_output.txt).

+### Notes

+* I am in the US and have only tested this with USD currencies.
+I am not sure how it would behave with other currencies, but if you really want to try you can mess around with the `max_gift_value_per_day` variable (potentially convert it into your local currency)
+* All results are in UTC format.
+I am pretty sure this is what the timestamps on the hangar logs are in (either UTC or GMT which are effectively the same).